capactio/capact/docs/proposal/20211207-delegated-storage.md

     latestResourceVersion:
        #...
     backend: capact-postgresql # immutable - contains TypeInstance ID or unique alias
-      # if not provided, fallback to default one
+      # if not provided, fallback to default one during TypeInstance creation
     ```

     **Reason:** It is not really needed as we can use unique IDs to reference such backends.
-Also, we can expose GraphQL API which resolves details of a given Storage Backend based on the ID.
+Also, we can expose GraphQL API which resolves details of a given storage backend based on the ID.

-1. Dedicated entity of BackendStorage
+1. Dedicated entity of StorageBackend

     Such resource could reside in Local Hub, but it wouldn't be an OCF manifest.
 Cluster Admin should be able to manage them via GraphQL API, CLI and UI.

     **Reasons:**
-    - We would still need some kind of BackendStorage templates (with `additionalParametersSchema` JSON schema) in public Hub
+    - We would still need some kind of StorageBackend templates (with `additionalParametersSchema` JSON schema) in public Hub
     - How we would be able to output such as a result of an Action?
 It could be done in a hacky way to output it as a side effect of running Action (not explicitly), but that would be definitely not elegant
     - We would need to have additional API